 Since late 2019, we have partnered with the AHRC-funded project Egypt’s Dispersed Heritage, which explores the legacies of British archaeological practice in Egypt, including during the colonial period, and creates opportunities for dialogue around this history.

 The project is sharing information about how artefacts were excavated and exported, as well as amplifying the voices of modern Egyptians through a programme of interventions co-designed and delivered with them.
 The project also hopes to transform awareness in the UK of modern Egyptian interest in its heritage.

 Through this project, we have shared collections and collecting histories with contemporary Egyptian communities, using online engagement to foster dialogue.
 We have contributed to collaborations with Egyptian artists, whose creative outputs have transformed and re-Egyptianised narratives around these collections.
 Some of these are featured on our project webpage, which is also available in Egyptian Arabic.

 In early 2020, we hosted a public event, ‘Egypt, Past and Present in Dialogue’, which is now available online as a podcast.

 We are collaborating with Lisa Williams, Director of the Edinburgh Caribbean Association and Honorary Fellow in the department of History, Classics and Archaeology at the University of Edinburgh.
-We will co-produce with Lisa a free self-guided walking tour of the Museum on Scotland's relationship with the Caribbean, focussing on Scotland's role in the Transatlantic Slave System.
+We will co-produce with Lisa an online learning resource on Scotland's relationship with the Caribbean, focussing on Scotland's role in the Transatlantic Slave System.

-Image below: Treasure chest of the "Darien Company", the Company of Scotland Trading to Africa and the Indies, 1695. © National Museums Scotland
+Image below: Money chest of the "Darien Company", the Company of Scotland Trading to Africa and the Indies, 1695. © National Museums Scotland